 1.5 Utilization of various features of the WiresX system:

-- Although Group Mode (GM) is available, it is highly discouraged from being used on the repeater system, but may be used in simplex operation.
+- Although Group Mode (GM) is available, it is highly discouraged from being used on the repeater system, but may be used to great advantage in simplex operation.

 *Fusion repeaters are fully capable of functioning independent of the internet, however WiresX features are contingent upon the internet being available.

 1.6 Policies and procedures as they pertain to analog FM repeaters within the W7NEO system: